hello. we’re glad you’re

 Q – What do I need to think about from a privacy perspective?

 A – It is important for businesses to ensure both the physical and electronic security of the personal information it holds.
-Business should provide staff with clear guidance on steps they can take individually to uphold security measures (e.g. not working in public spaces, storing work devices in a safe location, and ensuring that a phone conversation where personal information is disclosed cannot be overheard by other members of the household or neighbours).
+Businesses should provide staff with clear guidance on steps they can take individually to uphold security measures (e.g. not working in public spaces, storing work devices in a safe location, and ensuring that a phone conversation where personal information is disclosed cannot be overheard by other members of the household or neighbours).

 It is also critical that businesses regularly communicate the risks of COVID-19 related scams to their workforce.
 Some key tips to share with staff include: